Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Package Structure

 \subsection{Conditional Tool Availability}

 The \func{getAllBaseTools} function (\file{tools.ts}) constructs different tool sets depending on mode, build, environment, and feature flags (\Cref{tab:tool-availability}).
-The model may see as few as 3 tools in simple mode (Bash, Read, Edit) or 40+ tools in a full internal build with all features enabled.
+The model may see as few as 3 tools in simple mode (Bash, Read, Edit) or up to 54 tools (19 unconditional plus 35 conditional) in a full internal build with all features enabled.